sushantkapare-dev/AWS_Devops_Zero_to_Hero/Terraform/Q set1.md

 ## What exactly is a Terraform cloud?
 Ans: The Terraform cloud is a platform that enables teams to collaborate on Terraform projects on-demand or in response to specific circumstances.
 It is inextricably linked to Terraform's processes and data.
 A private registry hosts Terraform modules.

-## Describe in detail Oracle Cloud Infrastructure.
-Ans: Oracle Cloud is a cloud computing service that provides storage, servers, applications, services, and networks via a global network of managed data centers managed by Oracle Corporation.
-These services are available at all times via the Internet.

 ## What exactly is a "terraform backend"?
 Ans: Any Terraform setup can include a backend, which defines two key things:
 Where are surgeries performed?